fbpx

 About Living in the Virgin Islands

-If you’re an adventurous person, you might have dreamed about living in the Virgin Islands and the lifestyle, the weather, and the idea of a carefree existence.
+If you’re adventurous, you might have dreamed about living in the Virgin Islands, enjoying the lifestyle, the weather, and the idea of a carefree existence.
 In theory, it sounds like an idyllic departure from the rat race and an escape for free-spirited adventurists.
-It is sort of is, but for me, it became much more.
+It sort of is, but for me, it became much more.

 I lived in the British Virgin Islands for close to 15 years.
-I managed a small team and built a lot of websites for Caribbean companies from a small digital marketing office in Road Town.
-There are a lot of questions comments I got from tourists and family members and friends back home, whilst living in the Virgin Islands.
-I was asked some of these questions so many times, it began to wear on me psychologically.
+I managed a small team and built many websites for Caribbean companies from a small digital marketing office in Road Town.
+I got many questions comments from tourists and, family members, and friends back home while living in the Virgin Islands.
+I was asked some of these questions so many times it began to wear on me psychologically.
 So much, I started making shit up.
-I thought I would share some of the questions I was asked and how would answer them now, after 2 years removed.
+I thought I would share some of the questions I was asked and how I would answer them now after two years removed.

-Some of them seemed silly and cliche at the time, but now looking back, they stir up bigger memories and emotions than I would have ever imagined whilst living there.
+Some seemed silly and cliche then, but now, looking back, they stir up more prominent memories and emotions than I would have imagined while living there.

 Did you eat a lot of seafood living in the Virgin Islands?

 No. There is seafood, but it’s not the selection you’d expect, especially if you want to eat locally caught fish.
-Also, the prices are really high when compared to the USA.
-Believe it or not, most of the seafood you are accustomed to eating doesn’t come from the Caribbean.
+Also, the prices are high compared to those in the USA.
+Believe it or not, most seafood you are accustomed to eating doesn’t come from the Caribbean.

-There are some species of fish, you simply don’t eat because they contain high amounts of mercury or ciguatera, a toxin that causes a food-borne illness.
+There are some species of fish you don’t eat because they contain high amounts of mercury or ciguatera, a toxin that causes a food-borne illness.
 I know people who have it.
 Once you have it, it’s yours for life.
-Also, certain regions only have certain marine life, and in those areas, there are seasons to different varieties of fish.
+Also, certain regions only have certain marine life, and in those areas, there are seasons for different varieties of fish.
 I stayed away from large local reef fish but had my share of local lobster and conch.

-Anegada lobster, is big and quite tough, also no claws.
+Anegada lobster is big and quite tough, it also has no claws.
 If you love Maine Lobster, you might not like its spiny warm water cousin.
-But, if you’re lucky enough to snare one (which is illegal for tourists) while camping on the beach with some of the best people you know, and it finds its way to a campfire, you’ll eat it.
+But, if you’re lucky enough to snare one (illegal for tourists) while camping on the beach with some of the best people you know, and it finds its way to a campfire, you’ll eat it.

-As for trophy fish, like marlin or sailfish, I would rarely eat it.
-I am not a biologist but understand that warm-water fish that are higher up in the food chain tend to contain more mercury than one should eat on a regular basis.
+I would rarely eat trophy fish, like marlin or sailfish.
+I am not a biologist, but I understand that warm-water fish higher up in the food chain tend to contain more mercury than one should eat regularly.

 nick mahi

-To be perfectly honest, most of the fish I ate in the BVI was imported except for wahoo and mahi-mahi, which I love.
-Snapper, seabass, sole, salmon, tuna, even crab was all imported, thus it cost way more than it should have after shipping and duty were added.
-Curried conch at Big Bamboo in Anegada, was my favorite dish in the BVI, by far.
-Next, would be smoked wahoo at friends’ houses or at anchor in the Bight at Norman Island, but it was scarce.
+Most of the fish I ate in the BVI was imported except for wahoo and mahi-mahi, which I love.
+Snapper, seabass, sole, salmon, tuna, and even crab were all imported, thus it cost way more than it should have after shipping and duty were added.
+Curried conch at Big Bamboo in Anegada was my favorite dish in the BVI.
+Next, wahoo would be smoked at friends’ houses or at anchors in the Bight on Norman Island, but it was scarce.

 This question was always made me laugh.
-It just sounded silly to refer to a BVIslander as a “Native,” like some sort of South Pacific tribesman.
-I usually avoided it because I didn’t agree with the nomenclature, but when I answered I always put it simply.
+It just sounded silly to refer to a BVIslander as a “Native,” like some South Pacific tribesman.
+I usually avoided it because I disagreed with the nomenclature, but I always put it when I answered.
 There are good and bad things about everyone, everywhere.
-I would usually start my answer by clarifying their question and by identifying the intent of their curiosity.
-If a 20 something shirtless bachelor asked, I would assume he would be referring to local Caribbean women.
-To which I would say, “ask them yourself” and watch him get a drink dumped on his head.
+I would usually start my answer by clarifying their question and identifying their curiosity’s intent.
+If a 20-something shirtless bachelor asked, I would assume he would be referring to local Caribbean women.
+To this, I would say, “Ask them yourself,” and watch him get a drink dumped on his head.

-If they were clearly talking about BVI islanders, I would keep it short and do my best to dispel whatever preconceived myths they may have already heard.
+If they were talking about BVI islanders, I would keep it short and do my best to dispel whatever preconceived myths they may have already heard.
 For the most part, people there are like anywhere else.
 They care about their family, religion, and community.
-Everyone in the BVI regardless of whether they were born there or not has a lot of love for their home and the people who live there.
+Everyone in the BVI, regardless of whether they were born there, has a lot of love for their home and the people who live there.
 I have a lot of love for my “island brethren.”

 img 3054

-There’s a lot of diversity and ethnicities there, in terms of BVI Islanders.
+There’s a lot of diversity and ethnicities there, especially among BVI Islanders.
 None of which I would say is more native than another.
-Afro-Caribbean British Virgin Islanders are the most prominent, of which many are highly educated, well-traveled, and super-fun to hang with.
+Afro-Caribbean British Virgin Islanders are the most prominent, and many are highly educated, well-traveled, and super-fun to hang out with.
 Then there are the BVI Islanders who have parents from overseas who moved to the territory in the 70s and 80s, some earlier who are caucasian, Hispanic, or West Indian.
-This is a smaller percentage of the population but is pretty much the same traits as the former.
+This is a smaller percentage of the population, but it has the same traits as the former.

-Of course, there are some less hospitable groups who are threatened by outside influence, immigrants, and cultures and are quite outspoken about it.
-To me, it’s no different than it is in the USA but as a caucasian living in the BVI, I recognized there were fewer people who didn’t want me there than those who did.
-I gravitated toward those who represented the more “open to diversity”, “one love” mindset.
+Of course, some less hospitable groups are threatened by outside influence, immigrants, and cultures and are quite outspoken about it.
+To me, it’s no different than it is in the USA, but as a Caucasian living in the BVI, I recognized fewer people didn’t want me there than those who did.
+I gravitated toward those who represented the more “open to diversity” and “one love” mindset.

-Don’t get me wrong, there are people who reside there, much like anywhere who you’d prefer not to mix with.
+Don’t get me wrong, some people reside there, much like anywhere you’d prefer not to mix with.
 They can be from anywhere.
 You’ll never know their story and be glad.

-Another interesting thing I noticed about a small community like the BVI, people know everything about one another.
+Another exciting thing about a small community like the BVI is that people know everything about one another.
 The coconut telegraph is a real thing.
 You’d often hear rumors about Government officials, preachers, prominent members of the community, and some very scandalous dealings.
 Some of it is true, some isn’t.
-Almost all of the scandals I’ve heard have to do with greed or corruption at some level.
+Almost all of the scandals I’ve heard involve greed or corruption at some level.

-Do you eat a lot of local fruit, living in the Virgin Islands?
+Do you eat a lot of local fruit while living in the Virgin Islands?

-When fruit is in season, absolutely.
-I tried everything and liked most of it.
-Some of the more exotic fruit I came across I had never heard of before I moved to the Caribbean, only to find it was growing wild in my back yard.
-The first time I saw a dragon fruit vine on the road up to my apartment I was super excited.
-I never had it before.
+When fruit is in season, I try everything and like most of it.
+Some of the more exotic fruits I came across I had never heard of before I moved to the Caribbean, only to find them growing wild in my backyard.
+The first time I saw a dragon fruit vine on the road up to my apartment, I was super excited.
+I had never had it before.
 Then I tasted it and realized it tasted like sweet dirt.

 img 0476

 Not all fruit is in season at the same time.
-Weirdly some varieties of mango would fruit in the summer and others in the winter.
+Weirdly, some varieties of mango would fruit in the summer, and others would do so in the winter.
 It also seemed like certain areas of the island would affect when fruit trees blossomed.

 Top 10 Exotic Fruits I liked while living in the Virgin Islands